bcgov/opho-cdr-shiny/README.md

     “model” respectively.
-The data inside the `raw` folder should be saved from the “Data_MFT_HA_CHSA” dataset, and the data inside the `model` folder should be saved from running the Models (Both Temporal and Joinpoint Rgeression) above.
+The data inside the `raw` folder should be saved from the “Data_MFT_HA_CHSA” dataset, and the data inside the `model` folder should be saved from running the Models (Both Temporal and Joinpoint Regression) above.
 The folder structure should look as follows:

 <!-- -->